VirtualMaestro/StubbUnity/README.md

-### StubbUnity - game framework based on the ECS paradigm.
+### StubbUnity - game framework for Unity based on the ECS paradigm.
  It implements specific functionality of [StubbFramework](https://github.com/VirtualMaestro/StubbFramework) for the Unity game engine.